Gastroxides ater

 Gastroxides ater is a species of horsefly found in India.
 The larvae live in humus, tree-holes etc. and feed on organisms in the moist debris.
 The pupae take six days and the adults emerge mainly in June and July.
 The male has a reddish yellow band on the abdomen.
 They complete only one life-cycle a year and the larvae grow very slowly and undergo a diapause in the dry season.
+The larva is 2.4 cm long, yellowish to orange and the black pupa is also found inside wet tree holes.
+The pupal period is a week.